vprime/html5-isometric-game-engine/README.md

 * Silage doesn't show, and winning doesn't work.
 Assume the lower right corner is the end.
 * Movement needs to be completely redone, it's too blocky and slow.
 * Too much chatter with PHP.
+* If you change the size of the browser, you'll have to reload.
+It breaks everything.